Sleep Disturbances And Autism Spectrum Disorder In Children

 Children with Autism Spectrum Disorder (ASD) can be particularly affected by insomnia, with around 40-80% of children impacted compared with typically developing children where sleep issues affect around 10-40%.

-Kids with ASD have challenges affecting their ability to engage with other people and commonly display repetitive patterns of behaviour and activities.
-They can also be developmentally delayed and have psychiatric illnesses which add to the complexities of their management.
+Some children with ASD, experience challenges that can affect their ability to engage with other people and can commonly display repetitive patterns of behaviour and activities.
+Some children with ASD can also be developmentally delayed and have psychiatric illnesses which add to the complexities of their management.